tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 - `lines`: provide at least one or multiple purchase order lines.

 {% hint style="warn" %}
-`supplierAccountNumber`s, `purchaseOrderNumber`s and `destination.code`s should be unique within your company and never change.
+`supplierAccountNumber`, `purchaseOrderNumber` and `destination.code` should be unique within your company and never change.
 Never renumber or re-use numbers or code's.
 {% endhint %}

 {% hint style="info" %}
 The `supplierAccountNumber` should be set on forehand in the Tradecloud connection with your supplier.
-You can set the account code when inviting a new connection or in the connection overview in the portal.
+You can set the account code when inviting a new connection or at any time in the connection overview in the portal.
 {% endhint %}

 #### Lines

-- `position`: the line position within the purchase order number
+- `position`: the line position within the purchase order

 {% hint style="warn" %}
 `lines.position` should be unique within the order and never change.